No767/Kumiko/Kumiko-Docs/source/guides/user/trying-out.rst

         python3 -m venv ./venv

-5. Activate the venv, install the dependencies, and then deactivate it
+5. Activate the venv, install the dependencies, run the migrations, and then deactivate it

     .. code-block:: bash

         source ./venv/bin/activate \
         && pip install -r Requirements/prod.txt \
+        && python3 migrations-runner.py \
         && deactivate

 6. Create an systemd service file.
 This is an example, and you will need to edit it to point to the correct directory and user.